Infant Safe Haven Laws - Wyoming

 The local child protective agency shall assume care and custody of the child immediately upon notice from the hospital.
 After receiving custody, the local child protective agency shall assist in placement of the newborn child.

-The Department of Family Services shall immediately place or contract for placement of the newborn child in a potential adoptive home.
+The department shall immediately place or contract for placement of the newborn child in a potential adoptive home.
 If neither parent of the newborn child affirmatively seeks the return of the child within 3 months after the date of delivery to a safe haven provider, the department shall file a petition for the termination of the parent-child legal relationship.
 Prior to filing a petition for termination, the department shall conduct a search of the putative father registry for unmarried biological fathers, and if the putative father is identified, he shall be given notice of the petition.